jaxsonpd/poisson-solver/doc/report/report.typ

 k_"start" = 1 + (i ceil((N-2)))/t
 $

-Where $i$ is the thread number $N$ is the number of nodes and $t$ is the number of threads.
+Where $i$ is the thread number, $N$ is the number of nodes, and $t$ is the number of threads.
 The end of a slice is calculated in a similar way as:

 $
 k_"end"= (i+1) ceil((N-2))/t + 1, k_"end" = cases(